rhagarty/jitserver-intro/BLOG-1.md

 ## What is a JITServer?

-The JITServer is a unique feature offered by the OpenJ9 JVM, and provides a big performance increase, especially when dealing with constrained environments such as containers.
+The JITServer is a unique feature offered by the OpenJ9 JVM, and provides a big performance increase, especially when dealing with constrained environments such as micro-containers.

-Instead of a typical container running a JVM with an internal JIT compiler, the JITServer is run remotely (on cloud or in its own container), where is can process compile requests from multiple JVMs.
-This provides the following advantages:
+Instead of a typical container running a JVM with an internal JIT compiler, the JITServer is run remotely (on cloud or in its own container), providing JIT compilation services for multiple client JVMs.
+This approach has the following advantages:

-* JIT compilation resources can be scaled independently.
+* JIT compilation resources can be scaled independently from the Java application resources.
 * Application containers can use smaller memory limits to minimize costs.
-* Overall cluster memory savings (JITServer included) due to less memory consumption peaks coming from different applications.
+* Overall cluster memory utilization (JITServer included) is reduced, because memory consumption peaks from different applications don’t align.
-* Provisioning is simpler - user only needs to care about application requirements.
+* Provisioning is simpler - user only needs to care about the Java application requirements.
 * Ramp-up is faster, especially in constrained environments.
-* Performance of short-lived applications is better - no need to re-compile methods on re-start.
+* Performance of short-lived applications is better.
-* Performance is more predictable - less memory spikes in the JVM.
+* Performance is more predictable - less CPU spikes in the JVM.
-* Autoscaling behavior is better.
-(NEED MORE)
+* Autoscaling behavior is better (a direct consequence of faster ramp-up).
-* JITServer ramp-up advantage increases in CPU constrained environments.

 ## How do I get it?

-As mentioned previously, the `OpenJ9 JVM` is open source and managed by the the [Eclipse Foundation](https://www.eclipse.org/openj9/).
+As mentioned previously, the `OpenJ9 JVM` is open source and managed by the [Eclipse Foundation](https://www.eclipse.org/openj9/).
 The `JITServer` technology is included with the `OpenJ9 JVM` - in reality, the `JITServer` is just another persona instance of the `OpenJ9 JVM`.

-The `OpenJ9 JVM` is available from several locations:

-* From IBM, as part of the [IBM Semeru Runtimes](https://developer.ibm.com/languages/java/semeru-runtimes/downloads/).
-* From [AdoptOpenJDK](https://adoptopenjdk.net/).
-Note that the AdoptOpenJDK project has moved to the Eclipse Foundation and will be deprecated over time.
-In the meantime, the link provided when selecting the `OpenJ9 JVM` will direct the user to the `IBM Semeru` download page.
+Pre-built `OpenJ9 JVM` binaries are available for free from IBM, as part of the [IBM Semeru Runtimes](https://developer.ibm.com/languages/java/semeru-runtimes/downloads/).
+Note that the [AdoptOpenJDK](https://adoptopenjdk.net/) project, the former home for OpenJ9 binaries, has been deprecated and the link provided when selecting the `OpenJ9 JVM` will direct the user to the `IBM Semeru` download page.

-As a part of the transfer of the `AdoptOpenJDK` project to the Eclipse Foundation, it will be re-branded as [Adoptium](https://adoptium.net/).
-Scheduled for early 2022, `Adoptium` will provide a marketplace for downloading `OpenJDK` binaries and JVMs, including `OpenJ9`.
-More information about this change can be found [here](https://adoptium.net/docs/faq/), and you can follow along with the release of the marketplace [here](https://github.com/adoptium/adoptium/issues/7).
+Containers with OpenJ9 JVM can be pulled from [dockerhub](https://hub.docker.com/_/ibm-semeru-runtimes) or from [RedHat catalog](https://catalog.redhat.com/software/containers/search?q=semeru&p=1).

 ## Want to dig deeper?